 Safety Outcome 2 - Children are safely maintained in their homes when possible and appropriate.
-Indicator Activities Status Item 2: Services to family to protect children in home and prevent removal Implement FA, OFFA assessments at every change of care for children in placement and at reunification CPS Investigators and Intake Staff work with FCCPs to ensure development of Risk Management Plans when necessary to avert families from DCYF involvement Ongoing In place - continuing as part of the FCCP operation in all of Rhode Island - reviewing family service cases weekly.
-Maintain co-location in CPS and all Regional locations with community agencies' staff through collaborative process to assist with family service planning options focusing on community-based support and diversion from DCYF Ongoing Implement Family Assessment Response (FAR) in lieu of investigation to determine service support needs for families Ongoing Enhance community-based service referrals through work with FCCPs Ongoing Ongoing

-Safety Outcome 2 - Children are safely maintained in their homes when possible and appropriate.
-Indicator Activities Status Item 3: Risk and safety assessment and management Refer all children under the age of 3 who are victims of an indicated case of abuse and/or neglect for a developmental screen to determine eligibility for Early Intervention services Ongoing • Train CPS, FSU, and Juvenile Corrections staff on a structured systematic safety assessment process utilizing the RI SAFE practice framework and the FFA so that they will be able to better and more consistently assess risk and safety, assess family needs, and refer for services for all families screened in by the CPS hotline.
+Indicator Activities Status Item 2: Services to family to protect children in home and Implement FA, OFFA assessments at every change of care for children in placement and at reunification Ongoing prevent removal CPS Investigators and Intake Staff work with FCCPs to ensure development of Risk Management Plans when necessary to avert families from DCYF involvement In place - continuing as part of the FCCP operation in all of Rhode Island - reviewing family service cases weekly.
+Maintain co-location in CPS and all Regional locations with community agencies' staff through collaborative process to assist with family service planning options focusing on community-based support and diversion from DCYF Ongoing Implement Family Assessment Response (FAR) in lieu of investigation to determine service support needs for Ongoing families Ongoing Item 3: Risk and safety assessment and management Enhance community-based service referrals through work with FCCPs Ongoing Refer all children under the age of 3 who are victims of an indicated case of abuse and/or neglect for a developmental screen to determine eligibility for Early Intervention services Ongoing • Train CPS, FSU, and Juvenile Corrections staff on a structured systematic safety assessment process utilizing the RI SAFE practice framework and the FFA so that they will be able to better and more consistently assess risk and safety, assess family needs, and refer for services for all families screened in by the CPS hotline.
 The training will be conducted by the Change Champion Coaches who are content experts on the RI SAFE Practice Framework and FFA tool. • Modify RICHIST to incorporate the FFA.
 The FFA will Ongoing replace the current investigative template so that staff will use the new format and tool for all responses which will bring consistency to the response from front line staff. • Launch use of FFA through a soft roll out with Family Ongoing Assessment Response cases in CPS.
 Staff and Change Champion Coaches will provide preliminary feedback regarding its usability and accuracy in assessing risk and safety in the field.
 This feedback will be used to make improvements to the tool and its use.
+In Process

-Launch use of FFA in all responses to cases screened in by the In Process CPS hotline utilizing the Change Champion Coaches.
+Safety Outcome 2 - Children are safely maintained in their homes when possible and appropriate.
+Indicator Activities Status Launch use of FFA in all responses to cases screened in by the CPS hotline utilizing the Change Champion Coaches.
 Change Champion Coaches are front-line staff who have been trained in the RI SAFE Practice Framework and FFA.
 They will assist staff in the field with ongoing training and support to ensure the successful implementation of FFA.
-In Process Obtain feedback from staff through the Change Champion Coaches with input from line staff on usability and feasibility of the FFA Tool so as to make improvements to the tool as needed.
-In Process Utilize results of the CFSR case review process to verify the quality and consistency of safety plans that were completed with the FFA tool.
-Communicate quantitative and qualitative data results with In Process staff and external stakeholders specific to the quality and consistency of initial safety plans through the FFA utilizing the Division of Performance Improvement/Active Divisional Management structure.
-The DPI/ADM structure will be used to explore any further challenges and provide feedback to make adjustments to the tool in RICHIST as necessary
+Obtain feedback from staff through the Change Champion Coaches with input from line staff on usability and feasibility of the FFA Tool so as to make improvements to the tool as needed.
+Utilize results of the CFSR case review process to verify the quality and consistency of safety plans that were completed with the FFA tool.
+Communicate quantitative and qualitative data results with staff and external stakeholders specific to the quality and consistency of initial safety plans through the FFA utilizing the Division of Performance Improvement/Active Divisional Management structure.
+The DPI/ADM structure will be used to explore any further challenges and Communicate quantitative and qualitative data results with staff and external stakeholders specific to the quality and consistency of initial safety plans through the FFA utilizing the Division of Performance Improvement/Active Divisional Management structure.
+The DPI/ADM

-Referrals for Early Intervention and Developmental Screening -
+Table 14: Referrals for Early Intervention and Developmental Screening